HYF-Class19/agile-development-hyf-group-4/planning/backlog.md

 > There is a suitable navbar of links with the name of the pages.

-- [ ] As a user, I can use the apply naw button
+- [ ] As a user, I can use the apply now button

 > There is a apply naw button in the right corner of the logo